Donkey Kong (1981 video game): Development

+The game was originally designed to have Mario escape from a maze, and jumping was not yet implemented, making platforming too difficult.
+The four screens were also supposed to make up a single long stage, but this idea was scrapped due to the inability to implement vertical scrolling.
 By late March 1981, Nintendo was also pursuing a license to make a game based on the Popeye comic strip, tentatively titled Popeye's Beer Barrel Attack Game.
 In this iteration of the game, the player, as Popeye, would attempt to rescue Olive Oyl from Bluto in a similar manner to the final game, with the first level being completed by having the player use a jack to bend the top girder upwards, causing the barrels to roll back towards Bluto.
 After experiencing difficulty portraying the Popeye characters within the limits of the game hardware, Nintendo elected to replace Bluto with a newly created gorilla character before ultimately deciding to make the rest of the game's cast original, reserving the Popeye IP for future use.
 (Note: The decision to not use the Popeye characters is often erroneously attributed to claims that Nintendo was unable to secure the license from King Features.)
-Miyamoto came up with many characters and plot concepts, but he settled on a love triangle between a gorilla, a carpenter with a large hammer, and a girlfriend, mirroring the original rivalry between Bluto and Popeye for Olive Oyl.
+Miyamoto came up with many characters and plot concepts, but he settled on a love triangle between a gorilla (originally envisioned as a man in a gorilla suit), a carpenter with a large hammer, and a girlfriend, mirroring the original rivalry between Bluto and Popeye for Olive Oyl.
 The ape that had originally replaced Bluto would evolve into the titular Donkey Kong, which Miyamoto said was "nothing too evil or repulsive".
 He would be the pet of the main character, "a funny, hang-loose kind of guy".
 Miyamoto has named "Beauty and the Beast" and the 1933 film King Kong as influences.
 Although its origin as a comic strip license played a major part, Donkey Kong marked the first time that the storyline for a video game preceded the game's programming rather than simply being appended as an afterthought.
 An unrelated Popeye game was released by Nintendo for the Game & Watch the following month, as well as a game called Popeye for arcades in 1982.